Skip to content

 The bottom line

-• Quadriceps preservation — the muscle is not cut
+• Quadriceps preservation — protecting the muscle, not just avoiding one cut

 • PCL preservation when appropriate — for a more natural-feeling knee

-• Medial-pivot implant design — modern mechanics that mimic the natural knee
+• Medial-pivot implant — modern mechanics that mimic the natural knee

 • Conservative bone preparation — more of your own bone preserved